Windows-1252: History

+Starting in the 1990s, many Microsoft products that could produce HTML included Windows-1252-exclusive characters, but marked the encoding as ISO-8859-1, ASCII, or undeclared.
+Characters exclusive to Windows-1252 would render incorrectly on non-Windows operating systems (often as question marks).
+In particular, typographers' quotes—curly variants of the standard straight apostrophes and quotation marks in US-ASCII—were commonly used in files produced in Windows applications such as Microsoft Word due to the smart quotes feature, which can automatically convert straight apostrophes and quotation marks to the curly variants.
+To fix this, by 2000 most web browsers and e-mail clients treated the charsets ISO-8859-1 and US-ASCII as Windows-1252—this behavior is now required by the HTML5 specification.
+Undeclared charsets in HTML are also assumed to be Windows-1252.

+Although Windows NT supported Unicode and attempted to encourage programs to use it, it only provided the 16-bit code units of UCS-2/UTF-16, despite the existing support for other multibyte character encodings such as Shift-JIS.
+As many applications preferred to use 8-bit strings, Windows-1252 remained the most popular encoding on Windows.
+UTF-8 has been supported since Windows 10 so this is gradually changing.

 Codepage layout

 The following table shows Windows-1252.
 Differences from ISO-8859-1 have the Unicode code point number below the character, based on the Unicode.org mapping of Windows-1252 with "best fit".
-A tooltip, generally available only when one points to the immediate left of the character, shows the Unicode code point name and the decimal Alt code.
+A tooltip, generally available only when one points to the immediate right of the character, shows the Unicode code point name and the decimal Alt code.

 According to the information on Microsoft's and the Unicode Consortium's websites, positions 81, 8D, 8F, 90, and 9D are unused; however, the Windows API MultiByteToWideChar maps these to the corresponding C1 control codes.
 The "best fit" mapping documents this behavior, too.